-Pernille will be speaking on the role of narrative in science publishing
+Pernille spoke on the role of narrative in science publishing

-October 24-25 at the European Molecular Biology Laboratory
+at the European Molecular Biology Laboratory, Science and Society Conference

 Jessie Aitkin, the long-time Editor-in-Chief of a leading life sciences journal, gets a fantastic job offer.
 A young animal rights activist requests an interview with her husband, a research scientist at a prestigious institute.
 An unexpected revelation sets in motion events that shift the course of their careers and their relationship.